aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 \begin{landscape}
 \begin{table}

-\caption{\label{tab:table02}Model predictor effect estimates (posterior median log-odds ratio and 90\% highest-density interval) on the presence of a plumage patch with achromatic or chromatic visual contrast values $>$ 1, 2, and 3 JND.
-Model effects with a probability of direction (pd) value $\geq$ 0.90 are bolded in \textcolor{red}{\textbf{red}} for a negative effect and \textcolor{blue}{\textbf{blue}} for a positive effect on plumage dichromatism.}
+\caption{\label{tab:table02}Model predictor effect estimates (posterior median odds ratio and 90\% highest-density interval) on the presence of a plumage patch with achromatic or chromatic visual contrast values $>$ 1, 2, and 3 JND.
+Model effects with a probability of direction (pd) value $\geq$ 0.90 are bolded in \textcolor{red}{\textbf{red}} for a negative effect and \textcolor{blue}{\textbf{blue}} for a positive effect on plumage dichromatism.
+Phylogenetic signal (λ) for each model is provided as the median and 90\% credible interval of the intraclass correlation coefficient among species.}
 \centering
 \resizebox{\linewidth}{!}{
 \renewcommand{\arraystretch}{1.5}
 \begin{tabular}[t]{llllllll}
 \toprule
-Model & Parameter & Achromatic, 1 JND & Achromatic, 2 JND & Achromatic, 3 JND & Chromatic, 1 JND & Chromatic, 2 JND & Chromatic, 3 JND\\
+Model & Parameter & Achromatic, JND > 1 & Achromatic, JND > 2 & Achromatic, JND > 3 & Chromatic, JND > 1 & Chromatic, JND > 2 & Chromatic, JND > 3\\
 \midrule
 \addlinespace[0.3em]
 \multicolumn{1}{l}{\textbf{Breeding Timing}}\\